thomas-k-cameron/my-mbo-analysis-book/src/taker-orders/result.md

 ## Summary

-- I measured taker orders by it's unrealized profit, volume and profitability of their position at maturity
+- I measured taker orders' activity by it'S aggregated unrealized profit, volume and profitability of their position at maturity on each tick
-- Products that I analyzed is Nikkei 225, TOPIX and Japanese Government Bond Future; For Nikkei 225 and TOPIX, mini variant is included.
+- Products that I analyzed are Nikkei 225, TOPIX and Japanese Government Bond Future; For Nikkei 225 and TOPIX, mini variant included with appropriate weight.
-- I grouped each data points by how it's market moved in next 3600 seconds.
+- I grouped each data points by how the market moved in next 3600 seconds.
 - Statistical summary reveals that underlying distribution of data points are different prior to market move

 ## Visualized Overview of Generated Data